scieloorg/scielobooks/README.txt

 1. Install each package below using the recommended installation method above.

 Note: Python comes pre-installed in most Linux distributions.
-If Python 2.5 or 2.6 is already installed, there is no need to install a newer version.
+If Python 2.7 is already installed, there is no need to install a newer version.

 Note2: on Ubuntu 10.04 (Lucid) build-essential includes: dpkg-dev, g++, libc6-dev and make